javascript-tutorial/server/README.md

 **Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.

 You may want to open the translated SVGs directly in the browser to take a look at them before committing.
 Just to make sure that the translation looks all right.
-If an image is untranslated on refresh, use "uncached reload" (hotkeys at https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache).
+If an image is untranslated on refresh, force the browser to "reload without cache" ([hotkeys](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache)).

 > To translate a single image, use the `--image` parameter of the script:
 > ```bash
 > # replace strings only in try-catch-flow.svg
-> NODE_LANG=zh glp engine:koa:tutorial:figuresTranslate --image try-catch-flow.svg
+> NODE_LANG=zh npm run gulp -- engine:koa:tutorial:figuresTranslate --image try-catch-flow.svg
 > ```